1xNcode/1xN/README.md

 # 1&times;N Pattern for Pruning Convolutional Neural Networks
-This is Pytorch re-implementation of "Pattern for Pruning Convolutional Neural Networks".
+This is Pytorch re-implementation of "1xN Pattern for Pruning Convolutional Neural Networks".

 ## 1) 1&times;N Block Sparsity